 Why does wedding photography cost so much?

 You might be thinking that if your photographer charges you $,3,000 for an 8 hour wedding, they are making $375 per hour.
 That’s a ridiculous hourly rate!
-Why on Earth would a photographer need to make so much money?
+Why on Earth would a wedding photographer need to make so much money?
 It’s insane!
 Well, they don’t actually make nearly that much.
 Here’s why….

-The first thing to consider is the hours spent on the wedding.
+The first thing to consider in wedding photography is the hours spent on the wedding.
 Let’s stick with that same 8 hour wedding for $3,000.
 There was likely a second shooter to help for the day (I know there is one in the weddings I photograph), so that alone doubles the hours you are paying for.

 So now we are down to $187.50 per hour for 16 hours.
 That’s still a very high hourly rate.
 I would love to make that much per hour, wouldn’t you?